 You may remember a while back I shared a slow cooker mung bean soup.

 Today, though, it’s split mung beans!
-They’re also known as ‘yellow mung beans’ or ‘moong beans.’
+They’re also known as “yellow mung beans” or “moong beans.”

 And I don’t know about you, but I could still use all the comfort food!

-Why You’ll Love Split Mung Bean Soup
+Why We Love This Split Mung Bean Soup

 - It tastes delicious!

-What Are Split Mung Beans?
+What are Split Mung Beans?

 They’re naturally gluten free, inexpensive and cook quickly.

-Do I Have to Soak The Beans?
+Do I Have to Soak the Beans?

 They cook pretty quickly, which is also a bonus!